chunyih/picasa/README.md

 #### Info:
-- Using: Javascript, jQuery, FancyBox, Google App Engine (PHP)
+- Using: Javascript, jQuery, FancyBox, Google App Engine
 - Configuration: By default, it shows my albums.
 To view your own albums, simply:
   1. Go to the Profile Album of your Picasa Web.
 The web address should looks like this: ```picasaweb.google.com/{userid}/ProfilePhotos```
   2. Copy the user id part